-Please open the links below important communications from the Ministers and Elders of Holyhead Road URC regarding (1) requirements for the reopening of the building for worship – further information can be found on this week’s newsletter; (2) cash offertories.
+Please open the links below for important communications from the Ministers and Elders of Holyhead Road URC regarding (1) requirements for the reopening of the building for worship; (2) cash offertories.

-In the light of the current COVID-19 (Corona Virus) outbreak, we regret that activities at the church – including worshipping in the building – continue to be temporarily suspended.
-However, we ARE still worshipping!
+In the light of the current COVID-19 (Corona Virus) outbreak, we regret that non-worship activities at the church continue to be temporarily suspended.

 Bill produces a weekly podcast which can be accessed HERE: https://revdbill.uk/worship-material